quarto-dev/quarto-actions/examples/README.md

 # Examples of workflow YAML files

-You'll find here some generic workflow for Quarto projects.
+You'll find here some generic workflows for Quarto projects.

 ## Templates